brandonchinn178/templette/templette/README.md

 `$call` blocks will call the function with the text content and interpolate the result:

 {$call shout}This will be shouted, {T.unwords ["even", "this"]}{$end}

+Interpolation can span multiple lines, like when interpolating HTML directly with `blaze`: {
+  renderHtml $
+    Html.div $ do
+      Html.p "Hello"
+      Html.p "World"
+}

 Blocks of content can be set for arbitrary variables with `$define` (which will not be rendered).